ibm-cloud-docs/databases-for-postgresql/howto-icu.md

 {{site.data.keyword.databases-for-postgresql_full}} supports ICU.
 To use ICU, your tables need to be created with ICU support, as outlined in the [PostgreSQL Collation Support documentation](http://www.postgresql.org/docs/10/static/collation.html).

-ICU-based collations are offered alongside the `libc` collations (which use the locales provided by the operating system C library), so building with ICU support does not remove `libc` collation support.
+ICU-based collations are offered alongside the `libc` collations. `libc` uses the locales provided by the operating system C library and are the locales that most tools provided by the operating system use.
+Building with ICU support does not remove `libc` collation support.
+For more information regarding PostgreSQL collation, see [PostgreSQL Collation Support](https://www.postgresql.org/docs/12/collation.html){: external}.

 For example, if you previously specified